I was really excited when I got to know that Microsoft had released a new language called TypeScript.

 I haven’t tried TypeScript in WebStorm, maybe it would have done better job.
 Also ReSharper for Visual Studio may improve the experience according to some comments I’ve seen.

-There are also some plugins for Sublime Text, but… you know.
+There are also some plugins for Sublime Text, but… you know. - Poor NPM package and cross-project referencing support.

 Actually TypeScript is capable generating definition files so that it should have been friendly to these things.
 But the reality is not that awesome…